Maurice Shaw: High school

-Professional career
+Professional basketball career

 Harlem Globetrotters and early career

 Shaw's professional career began in 2005 with the Harlem Globetrotters.
 During his season with the Globetrotters, he appeared in the Harlem Globetrotters World Tour Nintendo DS game.
-Following his 2005-2006 season with the Globetrotters, Shaw went on to play for Associação Académica de Coimbra in Portugal where he led his team to the playoffs after a losing season.
-After playing internationally, Shaw returned to the United States and played for the Minot SkyRockets in the CBA during the 2008-2009 season.
+Following his 2005–2006 season with the Globetrotters, Shaw went on to play for Associação Académica de Coimbra in Portugal where he led his team to the playoffs after a losing season.
+After playing internationally, Shaw returned to the United States and played for the Minot SkyRockets in the CBA during the 2008–2009 season.
 The following year, Shaw played for the Tacoma Tide in the IBL and also played for the Seattle Mountaineers in 2010.

 Hiatus from basketball and NFL career

 After a three-year absence, Shaw resurfaced and made national headlines for participating in the 2013 NFL regional combine at the Seattle Seahawks headquarters by running a 4.81 in 40 yard dash.
 Shaw later worked with the Oakland Raiders during OTA's where he had a meeting with the staff and tight end coach Mark Hutson.